 In fall 2019, Adrian Daub began his tenure as the Barbara D. Finberg Director of the Clayman Institute.
 A Stanford professor of comparative literature and German studies in the School of Humanities and Sciences, Daub also serves as director of the Andrew W. Mellon Program for Postdoctoral Studies in the Humanities.
 Daub is the 11th director and the first man to lead the Clayman Institute for Gender Research.

 He writes about politics, literature, culture and universities for German newspapers and for Anglo-American outlets.
 Together with Laura Goode, he hosts the Clayman Institute’s first podcast, The Feminist Present, which features weekly interviews with important feminist voices from across the world.
 In October 2019, Daub launched the Clayman Conversations event series, which continued online during the COVID-19 pandemic.
 He also unveiled the Gender and the Pandemic writing project, which invited contributors to examine the gendered effects of COVID-19 and the intersecting inequalities highlighted by the pandemic.
-His most recent book, What Tech Calls Thinking, examines the intellectual underpinnings of Silicon Valley and the tech industry.
+His recent book, What Tech Calls Thinking, examines the intellectual underpinnings of Silicon Valley and the tech industry.
+In 2021, he released The Dynastic Imagination: Family and Modernity in Nineteenth-Century Germany.
+The book offers an unexpected account of modern German intellectual history through frameworks of family and kinship.